-This sweet potato Spanish tortilla based on the classic tortilla de patatas is baked in the oven instead of the stovetop.
+This baked Spanish omelette based on the classic tortilla de patatas is made in the oven instead of the stovetop.

-If you’re looking for a dish that’s equally delicious served for brunch, lunch, cocktails or dinner then a sweet potato Spanish tortilla is the answer.
-The Spanish tortilla or “tortilla de patatas” is a simple yet satisfying potato filled omelette.
+If you’re looking for a dish that’s equally delicious served for brunch, lunch, cocktails or dinner then a Spanish omelette (also known as a Spanish tortilla) is the answer.
+A Spanish omelette or “tortilla de patatas” is a simple yet satisfying potato filled omelette.
 It’s hearty, rustic and suitable for any time of day, which is why it’s one of my favorite kinds of recipes to make.

 What's a Spanish Tortilla?

 Most traditional Spanish tortilla recipes call for cooking thin slices of potatoes in copious amounts of oil and a dexterous flipping of the omelette on the stovetop between two pans.
-My baked sweet potato Spanish tortilla is a bit easier since it's entirely baked in the oven.
-Instead of cooking the potatoes on the stovetop, you slick them with olive oil, season them with salt and pop them in the oven until golden and tender.
+My version is a bit easier since it's entirely baked in the oven.
+Instead of cooking the potatoes on the stovetop, you just slick them with olive oil, season them with salt and pop them in the oven until golden and tender.

 What kind of potatoes do I need?

 The potatoes I use are Japanese sweet potatoes, the kind that are purple on the outside and white on the inside.
 They have a nutty flavor and drier starchier texture than orange sweet potatoes making them a good substitute for regular potatoes in this recipe but you can use regular creamy potatoes like Yukons if you'd prefer.

 More omelettes to try: